OHDSI/TheBookOfOhdsi/DataQuality.md

 cdmVersion <- "5.3.0"
 ```

 The last two lines define the `cdmDbSchema` variable, as well as the CDM version.
-We will use these later to tell R where the data in CDM format live, and what version CDM is used.
+We will use these later to tell R where the data in the CDM format live, and what version CDM is used.
 Note that for Microsoft SQL Server, database schemas need to specify both the database and the schema, so for example `cdmDbSchema <- "my_cdm_data.dbo"`.

 Next, we run ACHILLES: